-When a character is maimed, they have a persistent wound that hinders them in some fashion.
+When a character is Maimed or has a Torn Ligament, they have a persistent wound that hinders them in some fashion.
 One of their basic Attributes (ST, AG, PC, etc.) has a permanent -4 penalty until the wound is magically healed.
 Note that simply healing the Hit Points associated with a maiming does not heal the maim itself.
 (Maims are typically accomplished via the Pagan Healing spell Heal Maiming, or the Mystic power Mend Disfigurement.)
 The maiming will generally impose a Temporary Trait describing it, so the player can benefit from role-playing it.